duderstadt-lab/mars-docs/examples/flow-Magnetic-Tweezers_additionalinformation.md

 ---
 layout: example
-title: Flow Magnetic Tweezers Pipeline - Addtional Information
+title: Flow Magnetic Tweezers Workflow - Addtional Information
 permalink: /examples/Additional-Information/index.html
 ---

 #### Additional information

 This page will explain in more detail how the features we are sorting by look like.
 To understand better how this sorting step works we will talk about it in more detail.
 So we bascially try to answer the question how does the program know that the molecule shown above is a singly-tethered, coilable and what force the molecule experiences?
 The threshold inputs which are used are shown here.
 They will be discussed in detail through rest of the page.